kovach/web2/docs/live.md

 doing so is a struggle.
 Live programming systems must be sensitive to this struggle.

-We like to imagine there is a single joint system comprised of a program, some sampling of its concrete behavior, and various programmers.
 Ideally, the abstract form of a program and its dynamics would inhabit the same "space", so that a viewer of any part could trace along related information.
 As long as we struggle to conceptualize this space, our solutions tend to adopt one of two directions; since a programmer can only see so much at a time, we assume they are either looking at code or looking at output, and try to connect